andretrigueiro/condominium/README.md

 After that, use the pip tool to install the requirements.
 Run this command on terminal:
 > (env)$ pip install -r api/requirements/requirements.txt

+### Database config
+I used a .env file to store the MongoDB connection.
+If you want to do the same, install dotenv package with pip and set the variables in "/api/db/mongodb/__init__.py"

 # How to run the project
 You will need 2 different terminals to run the application.